-The Emerging Civic Leaders for a Healthier Community Program provide high school-aged youth within the city of Perth Amboy hands-on experience in community health.
-This program aims to provide them an opportunity to make lasting change within their community.
-Fully immersed in health education, these participants learn about population health, develop and strengthen their leadership skills, and implement a group-designed action plan(s) that address the health issue in their community.
+The Emerging Civic Leaders for a Healthier Community Program provides high school-aged youth within the City of Perth Amboy with a hands-on experience in community health to make a lasting change in their community.
+Fully immersed in health education, the program participants receive an interdisciplinary education about population health, leadership development, and implement a group-designed action plan(s) that address health issues in their community.

 WHAT DOES IT MEAN TO BECOME AN EMERGING LEADER?

-Each member of the Emerging Leaders Program participates in a service-learning institute one Saturday per month.
-Each monthly meeting encompasses activities intended to develop civic engagement and leadership skills and additional information to further exploration into population health.
-Ultimately, the purpose of the Monthly Institute is to better prepare the youth to effectively create and implement an action plan that addresses perceived health issues in Perth Amboy.
-Such activities include, but are limited to:
+Once a month, the Emerging Leaders participate in a service-learning institute where they immerse themselves in civic engagement, leadership development, and receive instruction on population health.
+Ultimately, the purpose of the Monthly Institute is to better prepare the youth to effectively create and implement an action plan that addresses various health issues in Perth Amboy.
+Such activities include, but are limited not to:

 - Team building and self-assessment activities

-- Learning about the community health needs assessment and specific health threat to Perth Amboy
+- Learning about the community health needs assessment and specific health threats to Peth Amboy

 - Conversations that address the perceived needs of the community